sirkibsirkib/seaso/README.md

 # Seaso Executor
 This contains the source code of the Seaso executor, which can be compiled to a standalone executable, or used as a Rust library.
 Seaso is a simple logic programming language.
+In a nutshell, each Seaso program prescribes
-In a nutshell, each Seaso program (1) models the facts of a system, (2) prescribes which facts are undesirable, and (3) specifies how the program may be extended.
+In a nutshell, each Seaso program (1) models the facts of a system, (2) isolates logical inconsistencies as unknown facts, (2) prescribes which subset of true facts are undesirable, and (3) specifies how the program may be extended.
-Seaso is based on the well-founded semantics by Van Gelder et al, and the underlying design decisions are motivated by its application to data exchange systems.
+Seaso's inference semantics implements the well-founded semantics [1], and the underlying design decisions are motivated by its application to data exchange systems.

 ## Executable

-### Preparation
+### Preparing the Rust Toolchain
 You will need:
 1. `rustc`: the Rust language compiler `rustc` (https://www.rust-lang.org/).
 I am using `rustc` version 1.69, but many older versions will do fine.
 (If it complies, all is well).
 2. `cargo`: the Rust package manager.
 Both of these can be conveniently installed using `rustup`, the Rust installer and toolchain manager (https://rustup.rs/).

-### Compilation
+### Compiling the Compiler
-To acquire and compile from source:
+To acquire and compile the Seaso compiler from its Rust source:
 1. Acquire a local copy of this repository (e.g. by using `git clone`).
 2. Working in the cloned directory, compile with `cargo build --release`.
 The compiled binary ('the Seaso executor') will be found at `./target/release/seaso` (or `.\target\release\seaso.exe` on Windows).